vendramin/vendramin.github.io/bachelor_topics.md

 Character theory of finite groups is a super fun topic, but we don’t have enough time to cover it properly in the bachelor course _Ring and Module Theory_.
 The plan is to study the basics of character theory and compute character tables of some finite groups.
 It's similar to playing Sudoku, only much better!

 ##### References:
-* Isaacs, I. Martin.
-Character theory of finite groups.
+* M. Isaacs, Character theory of finite groups.
 AMS Chelsea Publishing, Providence, RI, 2006.
 * G. James and M. Liebeck.
 Representations and characters of groups.
 Cambridge University Press, New York, second edition, 2001.

 ---